Much of US still gripped by Arctic weather as Memphis deals with numerous broken water pipes | News Channel 3-12

 “Stay safe out there over the next several days as our region tries to thaw out,” the weather service said.
 “Chunks of falling ice will remain a hazard as well.”

-Associated Press writers David Collins in Hartford, Connecticut, Lisa Rathke in Danville, Vermont, and Curt Anderson in St. Petersburg, Florida, contributed to this story.
+Associated Press writers David Collins in Hartford, Connecticut, and Curt Anderson in St. Petersburg, Florida, contributed to this story.